 Of course, the doctors in the cardiac unit tried to shut his experiment down.
-But, Archie continued until he collected some preliminary results.
+However, Archie continued until he collected some preliminary results.

 “I was wrong, and you are right,” Dr. Cochrane surprised his colleagues, “It is dangerous for patients to recover from heart attacks at home.
 They should be in a hospital.”

 His words caused an uproar.
-The doctors demanded that he shut the experiment at once.
-And accused Cochrane of killing patients.
+The doctors demanded that he shut down the experiment at once and accused Cochrane of killing patients.

 Archie waited until everyone calmed down.

-And then he revealed a secret.
-He had swapped the table of results.
-It turned out that hospitals were killing people.
+And then he revealed a secret: he had swapped the table of results.
+It turned out that hospitals were killing more people.
 Patients should recover at home.

 “Would you like to close down the trial now?
 Or should we wait until we have robust results?”
 Cochrane added as everyone looked at him in silence.